 There are different dialects of Spanish in Latin America and Europe- make sure you translate into the right one!

-There are other languages which are believed to increase their influence in the upcoming years.
+There are other languages that are believed to increase their influence in the upcoming years.

-The flourishing oil market in the Middle East make Arabic a very useful language for businesses trading.
+The flourishing oil market in the Middle East makes Arabic a very useful language for business trading.

 Do you want to localize your app?
 Contact us for a free consultation.